mandatoryhashtags/Starstriders/Chapters/10 Starships.md

 Characters may encounter situations in which more than one of their ship’s Systems are applicable.
 In these cases, it is important to consider the context of the situation, and how the character is choosing to approach the problem.
 The Gamemaster may choose which System is most applicable to a situation if more than one could be used.

+Systems all begin at 10, their Spaceframe will determine the final number.
+Starships get modifiers same as players do.

 #### COMMUNICATIONS
 This System encompasses the transmission, encryption, decryption, and retrieval of subspace signals on a range of frequencies, as well as a range of other forms of signals transmission and reception.
 Any Task that involves or relies upon communications systems should use Communications.
 A character might use a ship’s Communications...